 OSHA Bloodborne Pathogens Training (2 Hour)

 Perhaps you are a first responder (Emergency Medical Technician, Police Officer, Fireman) or even a soccer coach.
-Or… maybe you manage or work in janitorial services.
-Individuals in these occupations have a high likelihood of encountering bodily fluids if attending to an injured employee, or the site where an accident or incident has occurred.
-The U.S. Occupational Safety and Health Administration (OSHA) Bloodborne Pathogen standard requires all individuals that may be exposed to infectious human bodily substances (blood, saliva, and other bodily fluids) undergo OSHA Bloodborne Pathogens training.
-Bloodborne Pathogens training is required annually, as detailed by OSHA:
+Or maybe you manage or work in janitorial services.
+Individuals in these occupations have a high likelihood of encountering bodily fluids if attending to an injured employee or the site where an accident or incident has occurred.
+The U.S. Occupational Safety and Health Administration (OSHA) Bloodborne Pathogen standard requires all individuals who may be exposed to infectious human bodily substances (blood, saliva, and other bodily fluids) undergo OSHA Bloodborne Pathogens training.

 We have designed our Bloodborne Pathogens training course in such a way that it covers a wide spectrum of workers who have the potential for exposure and who need the certification showing they have met the training requirements for this particular regulation.
-Some of these types of workers could include waste management workers, housekeeping or janitorial staff, facilities and maintenance workers, tattoo artists and for those workers who respond to medical emergencies.
+Some of these types of workers could include waste management workers, housekeeping or janitorial staff, facilities and maintenance workers, tattoo artists and those workers who respond to medical emergencies.

 Keep in mind that while no one OSHA Bloodborne Pathogens training course can possibly prepare every worker for every type of hazard that they might encounter, this one covers a range of jobs and provides information on most of the commonly-encountered bloodborne pathogen hazards.
-This course is intended for those who have minor to moderate exposure and those who work in the hospital setting may need further job-specific training.
+This course is intended for those who have minor to moderate exposure risk.
+Those who work in the hospital setting may need further job-specific training.
 Additionally, site-specific training may also be indicated for your operations.
 The course will provide guidance for you in these areas.

 Our online OSHA Bloodborne Pathogens Training course is full of interactive exercises and activities to help you fulfill the OSHA training requirements regarding Bloodborne Pathogens.
 All of the information is delivered in a straightforward manner with the ability to take it as time permits.
 Remember too that you have access to a Remote Instructor™ who is knowledgeable on the material and who can help to provide answers to your questions as well as to make the material relevant to your job.